News | Tuesday, 10th April 2018

 The significance of textiles and their links in production, sustainability to place, in how it is worn, collected, and as marker of cultural identity, has been amplified by contemporary global issues.

 Keynote speaker and reigning Turner Prize winner Lubaina Himid is an artist and Professor of Contemporary Art at the University of Central Lancashire.
 Her art focuses on themes of cultural history and reclaiming identities.
 She was one of the first artists involved in the Black Art movement in the 1980s and continues to create activist art which is shown in galleries in Britain, as well as worldwide.

-An international panel of artists and academics will discuss issues ranging from the 300-200BC Paracas Textile, one of the earliest examples of socially engaged cloth, to the traditional embroidery and bobbin lace craft of Afro-Brazilian warrior women, the domestic identity of ‘queer quilts’ and textile art which traces stories of migration.
+An international panel of artists and academics went onto discuss issues ranging from the 300-200BC Paracas Textile, one of the earliest examples of socially engaged cloth, to the traditional embroidery and bobbin lace craft of Afro-Brazilian warrior women, the domestic identity of ‘queer quilts’ and textile art which traces stories of migration.

 Kabir’s work can be seen in the exhibition, Beyond Borders, currently on at the Whitworth.
 The exhibition brings together four artists working on issues around post-colonial identity, fragmentation, authenticity, displacement and belonging.
 These artists are based in Pakistan, India, Bangladesh and England, having developed artworks around these issues in response to the Whitworth’s and Manchester collections, experimenting with a range of media such as textiles, fibres, embroidery, film, photography and performance.
 The exhibition will highlight the changing landscape of the subcontinent in the 21st century, post independence and partition.

 Alice Kettle, Professor of Textiles at Manchester School of Art at Manchester Metropolitan University and organiser of the conference, said: “Textile as a socially dynamic, communicative and active material offers a rich seam of enquiry into how textile participates and influences our lives.